NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``EndMonth`` and ``EndDayOfMonth``      integer          1 - 12 and 1 - 31  No        EPW else 11/5 (November 5)     End date
   ======================================  ========  =====  =================  ========  =============================  ===========

-  .. [#] Daylight savings dates will be defined according to the EPW weather file header; if not available, fallback default values listed above will be used.
+  .. [#] Daylight saving dates will be defined according to the EPW weather file header; if not available, fallback default values listed above will be used.

 HPXML HVAC Sizing Control
 *************************